ClassiCube/ClassiCube/readme.md

 <a href="https://github.com/Peeguah/Velocity/actions/workflows/build_mac64.yml">Macos</a>

 <a href="https://github.com/Peeguah/Velocity/actions/workflows/build_android.yml">Android</a>
-<p>WARNING: You may need to uninstall classicube if it doesnt update.
+<p>ANDROID WARNING: You may need to uninstall classicube if it doesnt update.
 IT WILL DELETE ALL APP DATA YOU HAVE BEEN WARNED!!!!</p>

 ## Credits